-A compliant database is an Oracle RAC database that is running Oracle Database release 220.127.116.11 or greater and is configured to run in a Policy-managed deployment.
+A compliant database is an Oracle RAC database that is running Oracle Database release 188.8.131.52 or greater.

 For a database to be enabled, Oracle Database QoS Management must be able to connect to the database.
-The connection is configured when you select the Enable Quality of Service Management link in the Oracle Enterprise Manager Database Control Database Availability page.
+The connection is configured when you select the Enable Quality of Service Management link in the Oracle Enterprise Manager Cloud Control.
 When you select this link, you are prompted for the cluster credentials and the password for the APPQOSSYS account in the database.
 By default the APPQOSSYS account is expired.
 When you submit a password, the account is unlocked.

 If the password for the APPQOSSYS user is changed through other methods or the account is locked, then Oracle Database QoS Management is disabled for this database until this condition is corrected by selecting the Enable Quality of Service Management link again.

 A server pool is marked as unmanageable if Oracle Database QoS Management is not able to properly measure or predict the performance of Performance Classes deployed in that server pool.
-A server pool can be considered unmanageable under the following conditions in Oracle Database 11g release 2 (18.104.22.168):
+A server pool can be considered unmanageable under the following conditions:

 The servers in the server pool have different physical CPU counts.